intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 ## 7. International Data Transfers

-Some of our service providers (such as Firebase/Google) may process data outside the United Kingdom.
+Some of our service providers (such as Firebase/Google and Groq) may process data outside the United Kingdom.
 When this occurs, we ensure:

 - Transfers are to countries with adequate data protection (as recognized by the UK government)
 - Standard Contractual Clauses (SCCs) are in place